Atiyah-Segal theorem for Deligne-Mumford stacks and applications: The Riemann-Roch theorem for quotient stacks

 \emph{Acknowledgments.} The main results of this paper were largely suggested by Dan Edidin during his conversations with the first author on the equivariant Riemann-Roch problem.
 The authors are grateful to him for his suggestion and for providing many valuable inputs during this work.
 The authors would also like to thank Edidin and Graham for writing \cite{EG2} whose influence is ubiquitous in this work.

 This work was partly completed when the first author was visiting IMS at National university of Singapore during the program on `Higher dimensional algebraic Geometry, holomorphic dynamics and their interactions' in January 2017.
 He would like to thank the institute and Professor De-Qi Zhang for invitation and support.
+The authors would like thank the referee for providing many helpful suggestions.